Hidatsa language: Vowels

 The /i/ vowel has only two sounds.
-The ‘ǐ’ in Hidatsa sounds like the short ‘i’ sound in English, like in the word ‘pin’; the long ‘i:’ sounds like the English ‘i’ in the word ‘marine’.
-The /o/ and /u/ vowels have one sound each, the ‘o’ in the English word ‘bone’ and the ‘u’ in the English word ‘tune’, respectively.
-(Matthews 1877) The /e/ and /o/ vowels are rare and appear as long sounds.
+The 'ǐ' in Hidatsa sounds like the short 'i' sound in English, like in the word 'pin'; the long 'i:' sounds like the English 'i' in the word 'marine'.
+The /o/ and /u/ vowels have one sound each, the 'o' in the English word 'bone' and the 'u' in the English word 'tune', respectively.
+The /e/ and /o/ vowels are rare and appear as long sounds.
 Length, as demonstrated in the table above, is phonemically distinct.
 There is evidence of this within some minimal and near-minimal pairs in the language: